morkonrad/CoopCL/README.md

 Example:
 ----------------
 The following code executes simple task graph.
-Tasks B,C are executed asynchronously on CPU and GPU:
+Tasks B,C are executed asynchronously and in parallel on CPU and GPU:
 ```cpp
 #include "clDriver.h"
 #include <cassert>